BOARD'S REPORT TO THE MEMBERS

-Your Directors present their twentieth report together with the audited financialstatement of your Company for the year ended on 31st March 2019.
+Your Directors present their twenty-first report together with the audited financialstatement of your Company for the year ended on 31st March 2020.

 FINANCIAL HIGHLIGHTS (STANDALONE)

 |Profit / (Loss) Before Depreciation Finance cost and Taxation ||1658.05 ||9312.73 |

 |Less: Depreciation ||(725.98) ||(306.12) |

 |Profit / (Loss) Before Finance cost and Taxation ||932.07 ||9006.61 |

 |Less: Finance Cost ||(183.71) ||(548.49) |

 |Profit / (Loss) Before exceptional item & Taxation ||748.36 ||8458.12 |